 Background

-The TorchEasyRec Processor includes the following modules:
+The TorchEasyRec Processor consists of the following modules:

-TorchModel: A PyTorch model, trained with TorchEasyRec or PyTorch and exported as a ScriptedModel.
+TorchModel: A PyTorch model trained with TorchEasyRec or PyTorch and exported as a ScriptedModel.

 Limitations